Gestational Diabetes: About the Pregnancy Complication

 Depending on how high your blood sugar levels are, if you are diagnosed with gestational diabetes, there are several treatment options.

-If your levels are elevated, but not over 180-200 mg/ml, you may be allowed to go on a low-carbohydrate diet.
-You'll be required to keep a food journal, test your blood sugars up to 4 times a day, and exercise more frequently, if possible.
+If your levels are elevated, but not over 180-200 mg/ml, you may be allowed to go on a low-carbohydrate diet and try to increase exercise.
+You'll be required to keep a food journal, test your blood sugars up to 4 times a day, if possible.
 Every 15 grams of carbs is considered to be one serving.
 Each meal may be restricted to 2 servings of carbohydrates, or less.

 I am happy to answer any questions about gestational diabetes, or diabetes in general.
 Please be sure to leave a comment below, and I will respond.